High Dimensional Classification with combined Adaptive Sparse PLS and Logistic Regression: Classification of breast tumors using adaptive sparse PLS for logistic regression

-where $FP$ is the number of false positives i.e. $FP = \#\{ S_0^c \cap \hat{S}_\text{stable}\}$ and $S_0$ the unknown set of true relevant variables.
-The Eq.~\ref{Eq:stab_sel} determines the parameter grid $\Lambda$ that has to be used to avoid too many false positives (corresponding to a weak $\ell_1$ penalization).
-In our study, the grid $\Lambda$ is restrained so that $q_\Lambda = \sqrt{(2\pi_\text{thr} -1)p \times \rho_\text{error}}$ leading to $\EE[FP] \leq \rho_\text{error}$, where $\rho_\text{error}$ is the maximum number of false positives in the stable selected variable set $\hat{S}_\text{stable}$, that we fix.
-For instance, when the threshold probability $\pi_\text{thr}$ is set to 0.9, $\Lambda$ is defined as a subset of the parameter grid, so that $q_\Lambda = \sqrt{0.8\,p\,\rho_\text{error}}$.
-Indeed, $q_\Lambda$ is unknown, but estimated by the empirical average number of selected variables depending over all $\lambda\in\Lambda$.
-In this context, the expected number of false positives will be lower than $\rho_\text{error}$.
-The stability selection analysis (see Fig.~\ref{fig:data:sel}) shows that, when the number of false positives is fixed (on average), our approach RIRLS-SPLS selects more genes than any other approach (SGPLS, SPLS-log and GLMNET), meaning that we discover more true positives (because the number of false positives is bound), hence unraveling more relevant genes than other approaches.
-This illustrates again the good performance in selection of our method.
-Moreover, approaches that use sparse PLS, i.e. performing selection and compression, select more variables than GLMNET to achieve the same false positive rate, hence retrieving more true positives than GLMNET which performs only selection.
-This supports our previously developed idea that combining compression and selection is very suitable for high dimensional data analysis.
+Regarding variable selection, the stability selection analysis (see Fig.~\ref{fig:data:sel}) shows that, when the number of false positives is bounded (on average), our approach logit-SPLS selects more genes than any other approach (SGPLS, SPLS-log and GLMNET).
+Hence, we discover more true positives (because the number of false positives is bounded), unraveling more relevant genes than other approaches.
+This again illustrates the good performance of our method for selection.
+More generally, approaches that use sparse PLS, i.e. performing selection and compression, select more variables than GLMNET with the same false positive rate, thus retrieving more true positives than GLMNET which performs only selection.
+This again supports our previously developed idea that compression and selection are both very suitable for high dimensional data analysis.
+We recall that the curves in Fig.~\ref{fig:data:sel} correspond to the number of variables that are selected by most models when exploring the grid of candidate values for hyper-parameters (including $K$).
+Additional results regarding the overlap between the genes selected by the different methods and the list of selected genes with their score (i.e. the maximum estimated probability of selection) are given in Supp.
+Mat. (section~\ref{supp:subsec:stab_sel_data1}).